The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results: Compactness

 The proof of Lemma~\ref{lemma:W12-strong-conv-Qeps} follows a similar path to that traced in \cite[Step~1 and Step~2 of Theorem~X.2]{BBH}.
 However, we have to face the additional difficulties posed by the coupling term.
 The key step in the proof Lemma~\ref{lemma:W12-strong-conv-Qeps} is the following auxiliary result, which replaces \cite[Equation~(127) in Chapter~X]{BBH}.

 \begin{lemma} For any ball $B \csubset \Omega \setminus \spt\mu_\star$, we have

 as $\eps \to 0$. \end{lemma}

 \begin{proof} For notational convenience, we systematically drop the subscript $\eps$ within this proof.
 Also, we denote by $B'$ and $B''$ the balls concentric with $B$ whose radii are $3/4$ and $1/2$ of that of $B$, respectively.
 Since $B$ is out of $\spt\mu_\star$, we may assume that $\rho = \abs{\Q} \geq 1/2$ in $B'$ for any $\eps$ small enough.
+Since $B$ is arbitrary, it is enough to obtain~\eqref{eq:conv-loc-mod+pot} with $B''$ in place of $B$ (then, \eqref{eq:conv-loc-mod+pot} will follow by a standard covering argument).
 5pt

 We consider (once again) the equation satisfied by $\rho$:

 which holds pointwise in $B'$.
 We recall that, thanks to the change of variables $\M \mapsto \u$ given by~\eqref{eq:def-u} and to~\eqref{eq:QMM}, the term $\sigma = \beta\frac{\Q\M\cdot \M}{\rho}$ can be written in $B'$ in terms of the components $u_1, u_2$ of $\u$ as follows: